genedan/TmVal/docs/usage/growth/presentval.rst

 Example
 =========

+Suppose we will receive 5,000 at time 5.
+If the effective interest rate is 5%, how much is it worth today?

 Since TmVal's :class:`.Accumulation` class comes with an :term:`accumulation function`, it also comes with a discount function.
-By extension, the :class:`CompoundAcc` should also come with one.

-Suppose we will receive 5000 at time 5.
-If the effective interest rate is 5%, how much is it worth today?
+We can find the present value of 5,000 by passing it to the :meth:`.discount_func` method, along with the time indicating how far back we would like to discount the value.

 .. ipython:: python